Isvaiyah has been a licensed pharmacist at Gadjah Mada University (Indonesia) for nine years. She earned her M.Sc. from the same university.

 We all know that toothaches can be very painful.
 So if we get one, we need to go to a qualified dentist.
 Often, we may have to wait for an appointment, particularly if we get a toothache during a weekend or a public holiday.
-Even when we get to a dentist, we may be prescribed medication such as an antibiotic, and that takes a while to work.
-In the meantime, there are various home remedies for a toothache that are worth trying.
+Even when we get to a dentist, we may be prescribed medication such as an antibiotic, which takes a while to work.
+In the meantime, there are various home remedies for toothaches that are worth trying.

 It’s sometimes not so much the teeth that are the main problem, but sore or bleeding gums.
 Try using a softer toothbrush, which will cause less gum damage.
-In the case of sensitive teeth, try a toothpaste formulated for this condition.
+For sensitive teeth, try a toothpaste formulated for this condition.

 7 Home Remedies for Tooth Pain

 So, what to do for a bad toothache?
 Commercial over-the-counter painkillers, such as paracetamol or acetaminophen (Tylenol), aspirin, or ibuprofen (Advil) can be used.
 However, they can have side effects.